Blaeu Atlas of Scotland

 The book commonly known as Blaeu Atlas of Scotland, the fifth volume of Theatrum Orbis Terrarum Sive Atlas Novus, is the first known atlas of Scotland and Ireland.
-It was compiled by Joan Blaeu, and contains 49 engraved maps and 154 pages of descriptive text written in Latin; it was first published in 1654.
+It was compiled by the Dutch cartographer Joan Blaeu, and contains 49 engraved maps and 154 pages of descriptive text written in Latin; it was first published in 1654.
 Most of the maps were made by Timothy Pont, a Scottish cartographer.
 Those maps, made between 1583 and 1596, were collected, edited, and augmented with other maps (made by Robert Gordon of Straloch and his son James) by John Scot, Lord Scotstarvit, a Scottish laird.

 It is the first known atlas of Scotland, and is praised for its quality and its importance; cartobibliographer Jeffrey Stone said in 1972 that for a century after its publication nothing notable happened in the cartography of Scotland.
 A translated version, including additional documentation, was published in association with the National Library of Scotland in 2006.

+Pont is thought to have done the fieldwork for his maps in the 1580s and the 1590s, but he died before being able to produce his planned version of a Scottish atlas.
+His maps were eventually acquired and preserved by Sir James Balfour, 1st Baronet, of Denmilne and Kinnaird who passed them to John Scot, Lord Scotstarvit.
+Scot had learned that his pen pal Blaeu was interested in mapping Scotland, so he send Pont's maps to him.
+The book's descriptions for Orkney and Shetland were reportedly written by an anonymous writer from Orkney.
+The descriptions of other Scottish locations were originally written by George Buchanan and an Englishman named Camden, with a number of corrections provided by Scot.
+According to the historian and cartobibliographer Jeffrey C. Stone, the Atlas remained the most accurate portrayal of the Scottish landscape until William Roy's military survey of Scotland (1747-1755).